AndersDeath/diary2/000-current.md

 Only one thing exists - everything will be ok.
 I believe in it.

 # 02 December - Friday - Gündoğan - Turgutreis - 64 day of immigration

+It's really cool that we got new jaket for Ksusha today.
+The thing we had going to Turgutreis for it.
+But this is no a problem.
+The problem is absence of jaket.